scummvm/scummvm/doc/docportal/using_scummvm/add_play_games.rst

 One of the most commonly asked questions we get is, "Where do I get the games??".
 If you still have your old floppy discs and CDs lying around, and have a way to read them, then you can use the game files from these original discs.

 If you haven't had a floppy disc or even a CD in your possession for a while, there is a  ScummVM `wiki page <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games>`_ dedicated to helping you find some games to play.
-As a quick summary, there are a few freeware games available for download on the ScummVM website's `Downloads page <scummvm.org/downloads>`_, or there are digital distributors such as `GOG.com <gog.com>`_ and `Steam <https://store.steampowered.com/>`_.
+As a quick summary, there are a few freeware games available for download on the ScummVM website's `Downloads page <scummvm.org/downloads>`_, or there are digital distributors such as `GOG.com <https://www.gog.com/>`__ and `Steam <https://store.steampowered.com/>`_.
+ScummVM has an affiliate referrer programme with GOG.com, so if you are going to buy a game, please use the links on the `wiki page <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games>`_ to help the ScummVM project!

 Make sure to check out the `compatibility list <https://www.scummvm.org/compatibility/>`_ on our website, and the `Supported Games page <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_ and `Platform Overview page <https://wiki.scummvm.org/index.php/Platforms/Overview>`_ on the wiki before you buy a game, to ensure it can run with ScummVM.